 High-salt diets are bad for our health for several reasons.
 Among other things, they’re closely linked with high blood pressure and an increased risk of chronic health conditions.

-High blood pressure causes blood vessel damage.
-Over time, this can affect blood supply to our organs – including the kidneys.
-According to Kidney Care UK, high blood pressure also damages the kidneys’ delicate filtering units, affecting their ability to get rid of waste and extra fluid.
-If left unchecked, a build-up of fluid can cause blood pressure to rise even higher.
+High blood pressure can cause blood vessel damage.
+Over time, this can affect the blood supply to our organs – including the kidneys.
+According to Kidney Care UK, high blood pressure also damages the kidneys’ delicate filtering system, affecting their ability to remove waste and extra fluid.
+If left unchecked, a build-up of fluid can cause blood pressure to rise higher.

-The NHS advises that adults shouldn’t have more than 6g of salt a day – the equivalent of around one level teaspoon.
+The NHS advises that adults shouldn’t have more than six grams of salt a day – the equivalent of around one level teaspoon.
 However, research has revealed that a large number of UK adults are consuming up to 40% more than the recommended daily intake.

-For more tips on cutting back on salt, you can read our article; 9 ways to lower your salt intake.
+For tips on cutting back on salt, you can read our article: 9 ways to lower your salt intake.

 2. Stay hydrated